yogesh121546/Collaborative-Note/README.md

 7. **See Edit History**: Click on history icon and see the previous edit history by various users.
 8. **Real-Time Collaboration**: Collaborate with other users in real-time by editing shared notes.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure your code adheres to the project's coding standards.

 ## Contact

 For any inquiries or issues, please contact [yogeshkumawats291@gmail.com].